Azure Storage security guide

 If you are using a SAS derived from a Stored Access Policy, you can remove access by revoking the Stored Access Policy – you can just change it so it has already expired, or you can remove it altogether.
 This takes effect immediately, and invalidates every SAS created using that Stored Access Policy.
 Updating or removing the Stored Access Policy may impact people accessing that specific container, file share, table, or queue via SAS, but if the clients are written so they request a new SAS when the old one becomes invalid, this will work fine.

 Because using a SAS derived from a Stored Access Policy gives you the ability to revoke that SAS immediately, it is the recommended best practice to always use Stored Access Policies when possible.

-For more detailed information on using Shared Access Signatures and Stored Access Policies, complete with examples, please refer to the following articles:
+For more detailed information on using Shared Access Signatures and Stored Access Policies, complete with examples, refer to the following articles:

 These are the reference articles.

-These are tutorials for using the .NET client library to create Shared Access Signatures and Stored Access Policies.
+This is a tutorial for using the .NET client library to create Shared Access Signatures and Stored Access Policies.